john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 {% youtube 0HG2p7xPahU %}

 Let's skip the background implementation flow and focus on the production market related problems.
-The first nightmare I've faced is the microphone privilege request in Android and IOS, and latency delay in iPhone.
-Oh! and the boss-like accident is pitch recognition accuracy.
+The nightmares I've faced with was the microphone privilege request in Android + IOS, and latency delay in iPhone.
+Oh! and the boss-like accident was pitch recognition accuracy.

 ## Microphone Privilege Request
-Unity does great job on cross platform code generation.
+Unity does great job at cross platform code generation.
 However, privilege request still differs on different platform.
 Here's the sample code for both IOS and Android, it took me lots of time building and testing in both operation systems:
 ```csharp
 // Requests for microphone priviledge.
 if (Application.platform == RuntimePlatform.Android)